bmuschko/cka-crash-course/exercises/01-rbac/instructions.md

 ![rbac](imgs/rbac.png)

+> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda scenario ["Setting up RBAC for a user"](https://learning.oreilly.com/scenarios/cka-prep-setting/9781492095477/).

 ## Creating the Client Certificate

 Run the following commands will create the key and certificate sign request (CSR) needed for the user on Minikube.
 The user will be called `johndoe`.
 For detailed information, see this [blog post](https://www.adaltas.com/en/2019/08/07/users-rbac-kubernetes/#users-creation-and-authentication-with-x509-client-certificates).
 You can assume that you do not have to memorize these instructions for the exam.